 Bishop castle is the life project of Jim Bishop, who built the castle by himself over more than 50 years – the builder still adds new updates.

 The medieval architecture features a tower more than 160-ft tall and a dragon head perched on the castle’s roof.
-The site is open to the public, and visitors can freely roam around.
+This roadside attraction is open to the public, and visitors can freely roam around.
 Climb to the top of the tower for incredible views or visit the gift shop for souvenirs.

 Address: 12705 CO-165, Rye, CO 81069